 Last season Lara Gut-Behrami won the second Giant Slalom of the season in Killington.
 The Swiss skier climbed to the top of the podium after placing third in the first run and celebrated her 39th World Cup victory ahead of Alice Robinson (+0.62) and local favorite Mikaela Shiffrin (+0,81).

 Like in her previous victory in Soelden Gut-Behrami was in a class of her own in the Superstar slope.
-After the first run, Robinson led with 0.06 seconds over Sara Hector and 0.08 seconds over Gut-Behrami.
-In the second run, Gut-Behrami showed her top form and prevailed ahead of the New Zealander.
+After the first run, Robinson led by 0.06 seconds ahead of Sara Hector and 0.08 seconds ahead of Gut-Behrami.
+In the second run, Gut-Behrami was in top form and took the win ahead of the New Zealander.

 In 2023 Mikaela Shiffrin won the Slalom in Killington for the sixth time.
 Six out of seven.
 This is the number of victories in seven participations of Mikaela Shiffrin in the Killington Slalom.
 After fifth place in 2022, the 29-year-old American skier won the Slalom in Killington with a lead of 0.33 seconds over Petra Vlhova and +1.37 ahead of Wendy Holdener.